-Under the Employment Transition Training Stream, employers may receive 100 percent of eligible costs, up to a maximum of $20,000 per participant for training, participant financial supports and training allowances.
+Under the Employment Transition Training Stream, employers may receive 100 percent of eligible costs, up to a maximum of $20,000 per participant per fiscal year for training, participant financial supports and training allowances.

 Employers are eligible to receive up to $300,000 per fiscal year (April 1 – March 31).
 All costs are to be paid for in full by the employer.
 Before reimbursements are made, receipts will be used to verify that participants do not pay for training or any training-related expenses.